-Demographic grids have been calculated from census blocks using dasymetric modeling technique.
+Demographic grids have been calculated from census blocks using the dasymetric modeling technique.

 Fig. 1.
 How dasymetric modeling works?

-High resolution grids provided by SocScape project are the results of dissagregating US census block level data using National Land Cover Dataset (NLCD).
+High resolution grids provided by the SocScape project are the results of disaggregating US census block level data using the National Land Cover Dataset (NLCD).

-For multiyear comparison datasets we used National Land Cover Datasets 2001 and 2011 reclassified into 3 classes (urban, vegetation, uninhabited) and NLCD 1992/2001 Retrofit Land Cover Change Product reclassified into 3 classes (urban, vegetation, uninhabited).
+For multiyear comparison datasets, we used National Land Cover Datasets 2001 and 2011 reclassified into three classes (urban, vegetation, uninhabited) and NLCD 1992/2001 Retrofit Land Cover Change Product reclassified into three classes (urban, vegetation, uninhabited).